TomCrypto/AntTweakBar.NET/README.md

 - Use the standalone AntTweakBar.NET assembly, which you can compile from scratch using the standalone configurations, or can grab from the [latest release](https://github.com/TomCrypto/AntTweakBar.NET/releases) or from [NuGet](https://www.nuget.org/packages/AntTweakBar.NET.Standalone/).
 This assembly contains the native DLL's and unpacks it to the current directory as needed, which means it is larger in size and does some I/O work on startup, but is easier to use.
 Also, you cannot run a 32-bit and a 64-bit application from the same directory at the same time both using AntTweakBar.NET if using the standalone, and the unpacking code has a race condition if the DLL hasn't been unpacked yet (this should not be a problem).

-- Go to the [AntTweakBar SourceForge page](http://anttweakbar.sourceforge.net/doc/tools:anttweakbar:download) and download the native library and then either install it on your system or add it to your project's build system. **Important**: AntTweakBar.NET will only ever look for `AntTweakBar.dll` for consistency reasons, so your build system must copy the right 32-bit or 64-bit native DLL to your project's output directory depending on the build configuration.
+- Go to the [AntTweakBar SourceForge page](http://anttweakbar.sourceforge.net/doc/tools:anttweakbar:download) and download the native library and then either install it on your system or add it to your project's build system. **Important**: AntTweakBar.NET will only ever look for `AntTweakBar.dll` for consistency reasons with other operating systems, so your build system must copy the right 32-bit or 64-bit native DLL to your project's output directory depending on the build configuration.
 If you are only interested in 64-bit, just discard the 32-bit native library, rename the 64-bit one by removing the "64" suffix, and use that one.

 You're good to go!
 Please note the standalone build is designed more towards convenience for testing out the wrapper or for small applications, and is just dead weight compared to the normal build on any operating system besides Windows.
 It is assumed that sufficiently advanced projects will have some kind of build system in which they can integrate 32-bit and 64-bit native (unmanaged) libraries.